spring-attic/spring-security-oauth/samples/README.md

+### Deprecation Notice

+The Spring Security OAuth project is deprecated.
+The latest OAuth 2.0 support is provided by Spring Security.
+See the [OAuth 2.0 Migration Guide](https://github.com/spring-projects/spring-security/wiki/OAuth-2.0-Migration-Guide) for further details.

+---

 These are the Spring Security OAuth sample apps and integration tests.
 They are split into OAuth (1a) and OAuth2 samples.
 Look in the subdirectory `oauth` and `oauth2` respectively for components of the